sachasyntax/modbender/README.md

 INSTRUCTIONS
 1. program start run the program on terminal: python3 modbender.py input.wav output.wav [options]

-2. load input file / set output file name input file “input.wav” is the 16-bit PCM WAV file that will be processed output file “output.wav” is the WAV file that will be created input file must be located in the script directory
+2. load input file / set output file name. input file “input.wav” is the 16-bit PCM WAV file that will be processed. output file “output.wav” is the WAV file that will be created input file must be located in the script directory

 4. parameters